borg286/sevtech2/README.md

 * Making a 4th axle allows the millstone (power must come from bottom of millstone) to be powered here instead of by hand.

-* Because Better With Mods annoyingly drop all products, wooden hoppers are your friend.
+* Because Better With Mods drop all products on the ground so wooden hoppers are your friend, or put it over some water you've removed, thus creating a natural whirlpool into a (underwater net thingy) which stores items.

 * Completing the saw also makes Wooden gears much cheaper.